-When searching if someone drinks excessively there are visible signs such as; the person will tend to slur words, their eyes may be bloodshot and seem to be in a sort of daze, can have the smell of alcohol on their breath and if attempting to hide their drinking they will be searching out mints and other sources to hide the smell.
-Their area of work may be messy and disorganized, they will show signs of being very jovial and “all is well” as a facade to hide their real pain which can be seen in their facial traits.
-In later stages, the person will show slight to severe shaking hands and a high level of anxiety in speech and mannerism.
+When a person drinks excessively, there are visible signs.
+The person will tend to slur words.
+Their eyes may be bloodshot and seem to be in a sort of daze.
+Their breath might smell alcohol, and they will attempt to hide it with a mint or other means.
+Their work area may be messy and disorganized.
+They will seem very happy and show an “all is well” facade, sometimes contradicting their facial traits.
+In later stages, the person will show slight to severe shaking hands and a high level of anxiety in speech and mannerisms.

-If you need professional help in the matter you can hire the help of an interventionist.
-If all is out in the open and the person wants help we can help you find a proper drug rehabilitation center.
+If you need professional help in the matter, you can hire the help of a professional interventionist.
+If all is out in the open and the person wants help, we can help you find a proper drug rehabilitation center.